-The three-day average current period of patients showed that 22% of the 15 patients that had undergone gastric bypass surgery and 20% of the 15 patients that had undergone biliopancreatic diversion with duodenal switch, had symptomatic hypoglycemias.
+The three-day average current period of patients showed that 22% of the 15 patients who had undergone Roux-en-Y gastric bypass surgery and 20% of the 15 patients who had undergone biliopancreatic diversion with duodenal switch, had symptomatic hypoglycemias.
 Of the 45 total patients monitored, 15 of them did not go through surgery and were nondiabetic.
-These 15 did not show any symptoms hypoglycemias usually present.
+These 15 did not show any symptoms of hypoglycemia usually present.

-Through monitoring of the glucose levels in the patients after surgery, it is clear that many of then spent significant time in hypoglycemia.
+Through monitoring of the glucose levels in the patients after surgery, it is clear that many of them spent significant time in hypoglycemia.
 The patients studied after gastric bypass surgery had a glucose level lower than 3.3 mmol/L for an average of 42 minutes per day and lower than 2.8 mmol/L for 21 minutes per day.

 These numbers were surprising and changed the way that specialists in bariatric surgery might think about their patients.
 These figures are widely unnoticed without directly looking for them.
-This can be dangerous, and a change in what to watch for in patients undergoing the surgeries is necessary.
+This can be dangerous, and a change in what to watch for in patients undergoing surgeries is necessary.

-While the differences in post-gastric bypass patients might be different than those of the post duodenal switch patients.
+The differences in post-op gastric bypass patients might be different than those of the post-op duodenal switch patients.
 The evidence is clear that the approach to the patients after surgery should change.
-It is not typically standard procedure to monitor glucose levels in patients that are not diabetic.
+It is not typically a standard procedure to monitor glucose levels in patients who are not diabetic.
 Making sure that these levels are observed is vital to the continued safety of bariatric surgery.

 It is also important that the risk of hypoglycemia in patients is explained pre-surgery to the patient.
 They will need to know that this is a risk factor just as they understand the other risks of the surgery.
 Patients will need to know what may happen and what the statistics are relating to hypoglycemia.